Media coverage of the Gaza war: Use of artificial intelligence

 During the conflict, the Israeli government and Israeli cyber companies have deployed artificial intelligence (AI) tools and bot farms to spread disinformation and spread graphic, emotionally charged and false propaganda to dehumanize Palestinians, sow division among supporters of Palestine by targeting Black lawmakers, and exert pressure on politicians to support Israel's actions.
 The Intercept reported that: "At the center of Israel’s information warfare campaign is a tactical mission to dehumanize Palestinians and to flood the public discourse with a stream of false, unsubstantiated, and unverifiable allegations."
-One such covert campaign was commissioned by Israel’s Ministry of Diaspora Affairs.
+One such covert campaign was commissioned by Israel's Ministry of Diaspora Affairs.
 The ministry allocated about $2 million to the operation, and used political marketing firm Stoic based in Tel Aviv to carry it out, according officials and documents reviewed by The New York Times.
 The campaign was started after the October 7 attack, and remained active on X at the time of The New York Times report in June 2024.
 At the peak of the campaign it used hundreds of fake accounts posing as Americans on X, Facebook and Instagram to post pro-Israel comments, focusing on U.S. lawmakers, particularly those who are Black and from the Democratic Party, including Hakeem Jeffries, the House minority leader from New York, and Raphael Warnock, Senator from Georgia.
 ChatGPT was deployed to generate many of the posts.
 The campaign also involved the creation of three fake English-language news sites featuring pro-Israel articles.

 The use of AI to draw attention to both sides has been used throughout the war, with creators spreading the images which was seen by thousands of individuals.
-On March 2024, an AI-image that attempted to call attention to the ongoing war was shared from a pro-Palestinian account with the roofs of refugee tents spelling out "All Eyes on Rafah" after an Israeli airstrike reportedly started a massive fire in the Rafah refugee camp.
+In March 2024, an AI-image that attempted to call attention to the ongoing war was shared from a pro-Palestinian account with the roofs of refugee tents spelling out "All Eyes on Rafah" after an Israeli airstrike reportedly started a massive fire in the Rafah refugee camp.

 In February 2025 a pro-Israeli social media account posted a video promoting the idea of Trumps reimagined and taken over Gaza, which was later posted by Trump on his Truth Social and Instagram accounts.
 The video showed multiple images of a Gaza rebuilt to focus on Trump, including a golden statue of Trump and ended with a shot of Trump and Netanyahu sunbathing on a Gaza beach.
 The video was one of many photos and videos created by AI that were posted to pro-Israeli accounts, that championed the idea of Trump and Israel taking over Gaza.